 Maybe you are tired of mowing.
 Maybe you’re tired of trying to grow grass in a spot where grass just won’t grow.
 Maybe you want something more drought-tolerant.
 Or maybe you just want a change.
 Whatever your reason, there’s a ground cover that will fit your needs.

 What is a ground cover?
 Technically grass is a ground cover, but on a very basic level, it is any plant you use in place of grass.
-Another aspect of ground covers?
+Another feature of ground covers?
 They cover densely and quickly.
 A good ground cover should blanket the designated area quickly without being invasive.
 It’s a fine line.
-Some ground covers can be easily managed if they get out of hand, such as Cranesbill, which pulls out very easily if it starts creeping into areas where it’s unwanted.
-Compare it to the Chameleon plant, Houttuynia cordata; planted in a wrong spot or ignored for too long, it could end up turning into a years’ long eradication.
+Some ground covers can be easily managed if they get out of hand, such as cranesbill, which pulls out very easily if it starts creeping into areas where it’s unwanted.
+Compare it to the chameleon plant, Houttuynia cordata; planted in a wrong spot or ignored for too long, it could end up becoming a years-long eradication effort.

 Last, ground covers don’t have to be low to the ground.
 They can have some height.
-Sweet woodruff can grow up to 15 inches high if it’s really happy.
-However on average, it’s normally four to six inches high.
+Sweet woodruff can grow to 15 inches high if it’s really happy.
+However, on average, ground covers are normally four to six inches high.

 There are hundreds if not thousands of ground covers.
 What follows is a short list to get you started.